stormpath/stormpath-documentation/source/reference.rst

 Password Strength
 -----------------

 The Password Strength Policy for a Directory can be modified through the Administrator Console and through the REST API.
-Password Strength Policy is part of the Directory’s Password Policy and can be accessed through the ``strength`` property.
+Password Strength Policy is part of the Directory’s Password Policy and can be accessed through the ``strength`` attribute.

 **Strength URI**

 ``/v1/passwordPolicies/$DIRECTORY_ID/strength``

-**strength Properties**
+**strength Attributes**

 .. list-table::
   :widths: 15 10 20 60
   :header-rows: 1

-  * - Property
+  * - Attribute
     - Type
     - Valid Value(s)
     - Description